PaulR0411/ai-tpm-systems/README.md

 - LLM-driven automation for program management
 - risk detection, status synthesis, and decision support

+## Why I Built This

+In my experience running large, high-risk programs, the hardest part is not execution—it is making sense of fragmented, inconsistent signals across teams.

+I built this project to explore how AI can:
+- extract signal from noise
+- surface hidden risks
+- improve decision clarity
+- scale execution without adding overhead

+This reflects how I think about program management in AI-native environments.

+## Real-World Application

+This system reflects patterns I’ve seen in large-scale programs involving:
+- distributed systems
+- cross-team dependencies
+- high ambiguity
+- evolving requirements

+The workflows in this repo mirror real scenarios:
+- unclear ownership
+- dependency delays
+- incomplete requirements
+- misaligned priorities

+The goal is to make these situations more structured and decision-ready.

 ## Why this exists

 Most AI discussions focus on models or features.
 This repo focuses on **execution systems**: